 Fast foods will always be high in trans fat because they can re-use this oil many times in commercial fryers before it goes bad.
 Trans fat provides foods with enjoyable texture and taste.
 The following foods are most likely to contain hydrogenated oils:

 - Other processed foods

 How Can Consumption Of Trans Fat Be Reduced?

-Another way to look for trans fat is to see if hydrogenated oils or partially hydrogenated oils are on the ingredient list.
-This will always mean there is trans fat in that product.
-Plus, the ingredients are listed in order of largest quantity.
+Keep in mind that the ingredients are listed in order of the largest quantity.
 Therefore, if it’s higher up on the list that product contains a lot of it.

 Quick dare: go take a look in your cabinets.
 You’d be surprised how many items contain trans fat.
 By becoming an expert in reading labels, you can reduce your intake of unhealthy products and begin to live your healthiest life.

 Also, if you really want to avoid eating trans fat please don’t eat fast food products.
-They are always filled with unhealthy trans fat.
-When you go out to a restaurant, look for key words such as baked or broiled.
+It’s almost impossible to know what you’re truly eating when you do.
+Also, when you go out to a restaurant look for keywords such as baked or broiled.
 These items will be a healthier option for you.

-Try to remove all artificially made trans fatty acids from your diet.
-There’s no benefits of them and only do harm to the human body.
+Try to remove all artificially made trans-fatty acids from your diet.
+There are no benefits to them and they only do harm to the human body.
 Some of the many negative effects of them are:

 - Hardened arteries

 - Heart disease